 - A compiler-controlled data remapping scheme directing scalar accesses to a small scratchpad SRAM area.
-Our scheme can be utilized in existing media processors and results in up to 38.2% average energy savings without sacrificing performance. - Hotlines, a media-sensitive software-directed caching framework that eliminates cache tags.
+This scheme can be utilized in existing media processors and results in up to 38.2% average energy savings without sacrificing performance. - Hotlines, an embedded/media-sensitive compiler-enabled caching framework that eliminates cache tags.
 Hotlines is up to 50% more energy efficient than a regular cache.

 We adopt an incremental approach.
 In the first phase, we employ data partitioning for scalars.
-This approach requires no or minimal modifications to current architectures and compilers.
-In our previous work [27], we examined the memory footprint of scalars in multimedia applications and found them to be extremely small.
+This approach requires few, if any, modifications to current architectures and compilers.
+We examined the memory footprint of scalars in embedded/multimedia applications and found them to be extremely small[30].
 However, we also established that a significant percentage of memory accesses in those applications are scalar accesses.
-This duality motivated us to direct the scalar accesses to a small scratchpad SRAM area.
+These characteristics motivated us to direct the scalar accesses to a small scratchpad SRAM area.
 Although accessed very frequently, this small SRAM is more energy efficient than when scalar data are mapped into the large L1 cache.

 In the second phase, we aim for greater energy savings through graceful but powerful architectural/compiler paradigm redefinitions.
 We design and introduce a compiler-controlled tagless caching framework, hotlines, which achieves significant energy savings.
 Our hotlines framework saves energy without substantial performance loss, in some cases even beating traditional hardware-based cache performance.
+The compiler-directed cache is a flexible, compiler-generated data cache that replaces the tag-memory and cache controller hardware with a compiler-managed tag-like data structure.
+Being software based, the cache is highly reconfigurable - such parameters as line-size and associativity can be tailored to each application to provide maximum performance.